 According to ETF Database, most ETFs have underlying asset exposure.

-Thus, the ETFs have a bright future, have grown manifold, and continue to grow.
+Thus, ETFs have a bright future, have grown manifold, and continue to grow.
 Some factors that will make this instrument a promising proposition are that its investors are pretty active in the market and are very sensitive to cost.

-According to the 2021 Global ETF Investor survey, the ETF allocations continue to rise and shine despite the ongoing pandemic.
+According to the 2021 Global ETF Investor survey, ETF allocations continue to rise and shine despite the ongoing pandemic.

 The majority of the respondents in the research had exposure to active ETFs (An actively managed ETF is one that has a benchmark index), also, thematic ETFs are going mainstream.